 Located just west of Sultan, Washington, along U.S. Route 2 sits Wayside Chapel, a small roadside church with just enough room for a preacher and eight worshippers, at least in theory.
 The tiny church, measuring 8 x 14 feet, just barely fits a pulpit, four two-person pews and two vases of flowers.
-Blink as you’re driving the highway and you may just miss unique roadside attraction, located between Monroe and Sultan (and technically part of Monroe).
+Blink as you’re driving the highway and you may just miss this unique roadside attraction, located between Monroe and Sultan (and technically part of Monroe).
 Watch out for the white sign along the road inviting travelers to “Pause…Rest…Worship”.

 The History of Wayside Chapel